Abortion in Wisconsin: Judicial history

-In March of 1970, Wisconsin’s Eastern District Court granted a declaratory judgment, stating the Wisconsin's contemporary abortion law was unconstitutionally vague.
-However, this did not prohibit prosectors from charging the plaintiff using different laws, or from enforcing the same law against different plaintiffs.
-The plaintiff was subsequently recharged for violating Wisconsin's law against abortion.
-In November of 1970, Wisconsin’s Eastern District Court granted an injunction forbidding the prosecution of any person under Wisconsin's law against abortion - making abortion legal in Wisconsin.
-The annotations in Wisconsin's abortion statue list the March 1970 declaratory judgement as the point where Wisconsin's abortion ban was overturned, despite prosecutions and indictments for abortion occurring until the November, 1970 injunction against enforcement.
+In March 1970, Myron L. Gordon, a U.S. district judge in the Eastern District of Wisconsin, granted a declaratory judgment, stating that Wisconsin's contemporary abortion law was unconstitutionally vague.
+However, this did not prohibit prosecutors from charging the plaintiff using different laws, or from enforcing the same law against different defendants.
+The defendant in the March case was subsequently recharged for violating Wisconsin's law against abortion.
+After that prosecution was also challenged in federal court, in November 1970, a three-judge panel granted an injunction forbidding the prosecution of any person under Wisconsin's law against abortion, thus effectively making abortion legal in Wisconsin.
+The annotations in Wisconsin's abortion statute list the March 1970 declaratory judgement as the point where Wisconsin's abortion ban was overturned, despite prosecutions and indictments for abortion continuing until the November 1970 injunction against enforcement.
+The U.S. Supreme Court's 1973 decision in the case of Roe v.
+Wade affirmed the ban issued by U.S. district judge Myron Gordon.